Travel doesn’t have to be expensive!

 Over half of Estonia is forested, which means there is a lot of natural beauty in this Baltic country.
 Some of the best national parks to explore are Lahemaa National Park and Soomaa National Park.

-Tallinn is the lcapital of Estonia, and it has a vibrant nightlife.
+Tallinn is the capital of Estonia, and it has a vibrant nightlife.
 It's also fun to explore the Old Town, and check out the Gothic Town Hall!
-Plus these other cool things to do there.

 Estonia is full of awesome medieval castles.
 Toompea and Helme Castle are two of many that are worth paying a visit to!